QuantEcon/lecture-python-intro/lectures/time_series_with_matrices.md

 import matplotlib.pyplot as plt from matplotlib import cm

-# Custom figsize required for this lecture
+# Custom figsize for this lecture
 plt.rcParams["figure.figsize"] = (11, 5)

 # Set decimal printing to 3 decimal places